 - Chase Premium Flex has a rotating bonus of 5x per $1.

 - AMEX Blue Cash Preferred 3x per $1.

 It is fantastic what credit cards can give you.
 You could use those bonuses to pay off your gas bill.
 These rewards can help bring those gas bills down.

 6. Cash Instead of Card

 I know I just spoke about using your credit card, but sometimes you are in a place where the gas station charges more for using the card.
 At that point, it is better to use cash.
 A lot of small operations refuse to use cards because the credit card company charges a transaction fee.
-So they will lower a price based on cash for them not to be charged the credit card transaction fee.
+So they will lower the price based on cash so they not to be charged the credit card transaction fee.

 If you get a much lower price and the price is lower than you would get from using your card bonuses, that is a win.
 However, sometimes it pays to go with cash.